MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-A-Hazardous-Materials-Oil-Transportation/part-107-Hazardous-Materials-Program-Procedures/subpart-B-Special-Permits/section-107.117.md

 (d) An application submitted under this section must conform to § 107.105 to the extent that the receiving Department official deems necessary to process the application.
 An application on an emergency basis must be submitted to the Department modal contact official for the initial mode of transportation to be utilized, as follows:

-(1) *Certificate-Holding Aircraft:* The Federal Aviation Administration Civil Aviation Security Office that serves the place where the flight will originate or that is responsible for the aircraft operator's overall aviation security program.
-The nearest Civil Aviation Security Office may be located by calling the FAA Duty Officer, 202-267-3333 (any hour).
+(1) *Certificate-Holding Aircraft:* The Federal Aviation Administration (FAA) Director, Office of Hazardous Materials Safety is responsible for the aircraft operator's hazardous materials safety program.
+The Director, Office of Hazardous Materials Safety, may be reached by calling the FAA Washington Operations Center at 202-267-3333 (any hour), or visiting FAA's website.

-(2) *Noncertificate-Holding Aircraft (Those Which Operate Under 14 CFR Part 91):* The Federal Aviation Administration Civil Aviation Security Office that serves the place where the flight will originate.
-The nearest Civil Aviation Security Office may be located by calling the FAA Duty Officer, 202-267-3333 (any hour).
+(2) *Noncertificate-Holding Aircraft (Those Which Operate Under 14 CFR part 91):* The Federal Aviation Administration (FAA) Regional Office that serves the place where the flight will originate.
+The nearest Regional Office may be located by calling the FAA Washington Operations Center at 202-267-3333 or visiting FAA's website.

 (3) *Motor Vehicle Transportation:* Chief, Hazardous Materials Division, Federal Motor Carrier Safety Administration, U.S. Department of Transportation, Washington, DC 20590-0001, 202-385-2400 (day); 1-800-424-8802 (night).